CAFDataProcessing/worker-document/README.md

 {
     // e.application  (read-only)
     // e.task         (read-only)
     // e.rootDocument (read-only)
-    // onProcessDocument(e.rootDocument)
 }

 ```
 #### onError

-This function should be called in case of a failure in the worker that is not handled by the worker code.
+This function will be called in case of a failure in the worker that is not handled by the worker code.
 In chained workers, this will allow continuing to process the document.
-This function is passed `ErrorEventObject` with `Task`and `RuntimeException` as an argument.
+This function is passed `ErrorEventObject` as an argument.

+The structure of the ErrorEventObject is below.

 ```
-ErrorEventObject(Task task, RuntimeException error){
-    super(task);
-    error = error;
-    handled = false;
+{
+    "type" : "object",

+     properties : {
+        "application" : { "type" : "object"},
+        "task" : { "type" : "object"},
+        "rootDocument" : { "type" : "object"},
+        "error" : { "type" : "object"},
+        "handled" : { "type" : "boolean"}
     }

+}

 ```
-For more details of the `ErrorEventObject` refer the java implementation of the class for the class [ErrorEventObject](https://github.com/CAFDataProcessing/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/ErrorEventObject.java)
+For more details of the `ErrorEventObject` refer the java implementation of the class for the class [ErrorEventObject](worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/ErrorEventObject.java)

 ```
 function onError(errorEvent)